 A profitable business opportunity in a college town.
 This is a well maintained 12 Lane Bowling Center for sale in west-central Minnesota community that is home to University of Minnesota campus.
 The business has updated electronic setting and scoring equipment, along with all 12 lanes that are refurbished every year to maintain a quality bowling experience for the clients.
 The bowling alley supports a large community league with league bowling 4 nights a week and open bowling on the weekends.
 Currently the bowling alley is not open year-round, but could easily be if a new owner would like to increase sales.
 Property is located on a major highway.
 The lot is 200′ x 210 sq. ft., there is a large paved parking lot.
 All showings by appointment only call American Eagle Realty today at 320.589.4200 to set up your showing.

-Crystal Lanes Spec Sheet
+Bowling Center Spec Sheet

 From Wikipedia, the free encyclopedia